Ke'Bryan Hayes Player Props: Pirates vs. Athletics

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .242 with 13 doubles, four triples, four home runs and 15 walks.
+- Hayes has 13 doubles, four triples, four home runs and 15 walks while hitting .242.

-- Hayes will look to extend his five-game hitting streak.
-He's batting .500 with two homers during his last games.
+- Hayes will look to extend his six-game hitting streak.
+He's batting .474 with two homers over the course of his last outings.

-- In 63.6% of his 55 games this season, Hayes has picked up at least one hit.
-He's also had 15 multi-hit games.
+- Hayes has picked up a hit in 64.3% of his 56 games this year, with more than one hit in 26.8% of those games.

-- He has homered in four games this season (7.3%), homering in 1.7% of his trips to the dish.
+- Looking at the 56 games he has played this year, he's homered in four of them (7.1%), and in 1.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.